 If you use computers extensively there is a good chance that eventually you will be faced with a situation involving data loss.
 In cases where the data is important, you may be forced to attempt a recovery.
-In addition to relying on backups that you have taken to protect your system, there are a variety of data recovery software tools available that can help you resolve the issue.
+In addition to relying on backups that you have taken to protect your system, there are a variety of data recovery tools available that can help you resolve the issue.

 What is TestDisk?